 And when it comes to innovation having a diverse network is important.
 Research shows that humans tend to gravitate to other people like them, people from similar backgrounds, with similar viewpoints.
 When we all have a similar experience, we start to think the same.
 We start to operate in an echo chamber of our own similar ideas.
 If innovation is about thinking differently and developing new ideas then we need people in our network that are different from us, that will challenge and build on our ideas.
 And because we naturally gravitate to people like us we need to be deliberate about seeking out a diverse network made up of different experiences, perspectives and thinking.
 That’s where, I believe, successful innovation lies.

-One of the reasons I’ve set up the Lucidity Network – an online and offline learning and support network is to create a diverse network to help people to think differently and get better results.
+One of the reasons I’ve set up the Lucidity Network – a pick and mix of online and offline practical tools and advice as well as access to a dynamic network of expertise.
 Already we have members from a mix of sectors from around the world.
-If you’re interested in joining the Lucidity Network you can sign up for our waiting list here.
+The Lucidity is only open for new members until 15 November.
+Then we close the doors.
+Don’t miss out and sign up today.
 Don’t tell your friends though.